Forceps: Locking forceps

-Locking forceps, sometimes called clamps, are used to grasp and firmly hold objects or body tissues, or to apply external compression onto tubular structures such as blood vessels or guts.
+Locking forceps, sometimes called clamps, are used to grasp and firmly hold objects or body tissues, or to apply external compression onto tubular structures such as blood vessels or intestines.
 When they are specifically used to occlude an artery to forestall bleeding, they are called hemostats.
 Another form of locking forceps is the needle holder, used to guide a suturing needle through tissue.
 Many locking forceps use finger rings/loops to facilitate handling (see illustration, below, of Kelly forceps).
-The finger loops are usually grasped by the thumb and middle or ring fingers, while the index finger helps stabilize and guide the instrument.
+The finger loops are usually grasped by the thumb and middle or (more often) ring finger, while the index finger is placed on the pivot to help stabilize and guide the instrument.

 The most common locking mechanism is a handle ratchet, which consists of an asymmetrically serrated short protrusion near the finger loop of one of the handles, and a corresponding hook on the other.
 As the forceps are closed, the opposing teeth engage and interlock, keeping the handles adducted and the jaw surfaces clamped constantly.
 To unlock, a simple shearing push by the fingers is all that is needed to disengage the teeth and allow the grasping ends to move apart.